Playing rules Spring League 2021

 - Teams may add players if sufficient space exists on their SPN Roster Sheet.
-The deadline is May 15th (Spring League) or August 31st (Fall League).
+The deadline is August 31st.
 Teams may remove a player from their roster due to an injury to make room.
 To add or delete a player, Softball City must be informed in writing, as well the online roster must be updated.

-- Players may transfer once during the season BEFORE May 15th (Spring League) or August 31st (Fall League) from one team to another provided that the team the player wishes to transfer to has space on their SPN Roster Sheet.
+- Players may transfer once during the season BEFORE August 31st from one team to another provided that the team the player wishes to transfer to has space on their SPN Roster Sheet.
 Softball City must be notified of this transfer.
 Failure to do so will nullify the transfer.

 Section 4 – League Structure

 - As teams choose the night, they play versus playing by a specific skill level, there will be teams of varying ability on each night.
 For league play, there will be no divisional separation.
 For playoffs, Softball City will review the standings from league play to determine whether there will be a single division or multiple divisions.

 - Every effort will be made to meet the requirements of each team.
 The assignments of diamonds, dates and times will be as fair and as equitable as possible.

 - Play-off schedules will be handled in the same manner.

 - If any Team has conflicts that Softball City should be aware of, that Team must make this known in writing by July 3rd (or sooner).
 Softball City cannot guarantee that all conflicts will be dealt with to the satisfaction of the Team.